Nitish says 'no justification' for nationwide NRC, but is open

 Kumar said he was ready to have a discussion in the House over "extra details" being sought as part of the NPR.
 While being agreeable to a debate on all the three issues highlighted by Yadav, Kumar noted,"But I must say something about NRC.
 How does the question of NRC arise?
 "It arose in the context of Assam, as a consequence of the accord signed by the Rajiv Gandhi government following the Assam agitation (on the issue of illegal immigrants).
 We have no inkling that such an exercise would be conducted across the country."
 Kumar, who heads a coalition government with the BJP, was the first chief minister from the NDA to have said there will be no NRC in Bihar.

 "Kaahe ka NRC?
 Bilkul laagu nahin hoga (NRC, what for?
 Will not at all be implemented)," Kumar had said last month.
-PTI ANW NAC SK SK SK.
+PTI ANW NAC SNS SK SNS SNS.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)